MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-user-consent.md

 ---
 title: Configure how users consent to applications
-description: Learn how to manage how and when users can consent to applications that will have access to your organization's data.
+description: Learn how to manage how and when users can consent to applications that request access to your organization's data.
 services: active-directory
 author: omondiatieno
 manager: CelesteDG